-The toll could be as low as 25-cents per section when traffic is light, but will increase when traffic is heavier to prevent the lane from becoming congested.
+The toll is as low as 25-cents per section when traffic is light, but increases when traffic is heavier to prevent the lane from becoming congested.
 Most of the time the average toll rate has been less than $4.00 during rush hour, but sometimes the rate peaks much higher for brief periods.
 Once you are in the lane, you will never pay more than the amount posted on the sign.

 4 Where do I get on and off?